IthacaThings/ttn-multitech-cm/README.md

 Copy *hosts-example* to *hosts*

 ### Set authorized keys for logging into conduits
-Copy *roles/conduit/files/authorized_keys-example* to
+Edit the *authorized_keys* variable in the group configuration for your conduits (i.e. *group_vars/conduits.yml*) *AND* the jumphost configuration (*host_vars/jumphost.example.com/yml*) to provide a list of ssh public keys that can have access to your conduits and jumphost.
-*roles/conduit/files/authorized_keys* and add the keys of anyone you want to be able to ssh into the conduit.
-These keys same keys will also allow logging in to the jump host.
 As mentioned above, it's recommended that you use ssh-agent and forward keys from your laptop or desktop.

 ### Add an ssh tunnel server (i.e. jump host)
 1. Edit *hosts* and change *jumphost.example.com* to the FQDN of your